wunderdogsw/graphql-training/README.md

 - set up GraphQL web client using create-react-app and ApolloClient
 - tie everything together with Docker, docker-compose and graphql-code-generator for a seamless local development experience

 In the end we will have everything set up in such a way that code-changes in the backend will automatically update types and hooks used by the frontend components.
-This will make the development experience between frontend and backend development not only seamless and easy but also validated.
+This will make the development experience between frontend and backend development seamless and easy.

 ---